webOSArchive/enyo2-bootplate/README.md

 The bootplate provides a folder structure and app template to allow you to develop Enyo2 apps for a variety of platforms including legacy webOS, LuneOS, Android and the web.

+This project exists to allow apps to run on old *and* new devices, but can't prevent you from using modern web features that won't work on older devices -- QA is up to you!

 You create your app by modifying and updating the contents of the `enyo-app` folder.

 The build script will help you build the app for different platforms.
 You specify